 Adults Only Hotel in Sanibel: Seahorse Cottages

 Sanibel Island is known as a family destination – but what about a romantic couples getaway?
-Seahorse Cottages is an adult-only resort where you will get to enjoy peace and quiet under the Floridian sun.
+Seahorse Cottages is an adult-only resort where you will get to enjoy peace and quiet under the sun in your own little Floridian cabin.
 These self-catering apartments come with spacious rooms, charming garden views, and a laid-back atmosphere.

 Things to See and Do in Sanibel:

 - Take a walk along the beach and go hunting for the shells, sand dollars, and small critters that define the Sanibel Coast

 - The Historic Lighthouse on the eastern tip of the island is a fascinating photo spot and has an interesting history that you can learn about during daytime tours

 - Fishing is a popular activity on the island – with Captain Greg Hood offering a series of excursions for both experienced and inexperienced guests

 - Head to the Bean of Sanibel in the morning for the best coffee on the island and some delectable light bites